XRPLF/clio/src/data/README.md

 The `nf_token_transactions` table serves as the NFT counterpart to `account_tx`, inspired by the same motivations and fulfilling a similar role within this context.
 It drives the `nft_history` API.

-### migrated_features
+### migrator_status

 ```
-CREATE TABLE clio.migrated_features (
+CREATE TABLE clio.migrator_status (
-	status TEXT, 	  				# The migration status of the feature
+    migrator_name TEXT,     # The name of the migrator
-	feature_name TEXT,				# The name of the feature
+    status TEXT,            # The status of the migrator
-	PRIMARY KEY (status, feature_name)
+    PRIMARY KEY (migrator_name)
 )
 ```

-The `migrated_features` table stores the status of the migration of features in this database.
-If a feature's status is `migrated`, it means this database has finished data migration for this feature.
-The feature name is the name of the feature that has been migrated.
-Now the status can only be `migrated`.
+The `migrator_status` table stores the status of the migratior in this database.
+If a migrator's status is `migrated`, it means this database has finished data migration for this migrator.